Northern Italy

 Piedmont denomination guides

-1 more active guide with editorial content.
+2 more active guides with editorial content.
 Curated coverage, not the complete regional denomination list.

 The grapes behind the bottle